Cereal Milk

 Cereal Milk is a flavor, beverage, and ingredient introduced commercially by Christina Tosi in 2006 while working at Momofuku.
 Cereal Milk is milk flavored with breakfast cereal.
-A 15th-century Scottish recipe is the earliest known similar dish.

-Historical antecedents

-According to The Atlantic, a 15th century Scottish recipe for brose or athol brose, which it described as similar to a liquid cranachan, calls for soaking oats in water and adding honey, Scotch, and, depending on the recipe, cream.
+Cereal milk has inspired various food creations, including cereal milk ice cream and cereal milk-flavored beverages.

 Development

 Tosi first created Cereal Milk in 2006 as an ingredient while working for David Chang at Momofoku.
 There were no desserts on the menu when Tosi came on board, and she created her own recipes inspired by the flavors of childhood favorites, including Cereal Milk panna cotta.
-The Los Angeles Times described Tosi's take on panna cotta as "[taking] something upscale...and [yanking] it down.
+The Los Angeles Times described Tosi's take on panna cotta as "[taking] something upscale...and [yanking] it down."
 Tosi further developed the concept at Momofuku Bakery and Milk Bar, now Milk Bar.
-In addition to the panna cotta Tosi has developed an ice cream, cookies, a Charlotte, and beverages such as milk, lattes, and milkshakes.
+In addition to the panna cotta, Tosi has developed an ice cream, cookies, a Charlotte, and beverages such as milk, lattes, and milkshakes.
 The basic ingredient is also used as a mixer for coffees and cocktails.

 When Tosi opened Milk Bar, one of the first menu items was her Cereal Milk softserve.
 Tosi has since expanded to packaged custard-style ice cream in Cereal Milk flavors.